masaki925/friday_address_provider/README.md

 {'street': 'Winterallee', 'housenumber': '3'}
 ```

-you can run test as well:
+You can run test as well:

 ```sh
 $ make test